 The Planetary Society participates in the process of developing space policy by providing original analysis, releasing policy recommendations, and generating useful data for public and academic use.

-NASA Recommendations for the Biden Administration (PDF)
+Space Policy Recommendations for the Second Trump Administration

 The Search for Life as a Guidepost to Scientific Revolution (PDF)

 In this submission to the 2023 - 2032 planetary science decadal survey, The Planetary Society argued for the importance of the search for life, not just as an inspiring goal, but as a means to achieve a scientific revolution within biology and medicine.
-Unlike past revolutions, searching for life presents a clear pathway for success: we know how to do it and we know where to look.
+Unlike past revolutions, searching for life presents a clear pathway for success: we know how to do it, and we know where to look.

 Datasets